Cloudxtreme/killbill-you-vagrant/README.md

 - VirtualBox
 - Vagrant

 On windows this is a pain, so you can install VirtualBox by hand and then run `windows-install.sh` from within a git bash prompt.
+Some parts may fail; try closing any command prompts and running it again.
+If it fails again then skip `librarian-chef update` and just do `vagrant up`.

 After the pre-reqs are installed, navigate to the repo directory and: